Ticket To Ride: Pot Sellers Put Seniors On The Canna-Bus

 "I got chocolate and I got gummies," he tells a visitor.
 "Never had the chocolate before, but I've had the gummies and they worked pretty good."

-'Gummies' are cannabis-infused chewy candies.
+"Gummies" are cannabis-infused chewy candies.
 His contain both the CBD and THC, two active ingredients in marijuana.

 Derek Tauchman rings up sales at one of several Bud and Bloom registers in the dispensary.
-He says fear of getting high is the biggest concern expressed by senior consumers who make up the bulk of the dispensary's new business.
+He says fear of getting high is the biggest concern expressed by senior consumers, who make up the bulk of the dispensary's new business.

 "What they don't realize is there's so many different ways to medicate now that you don't have to actually get high to relieve all your aches and pains," he says.

-But despite such enthusiasm, marijuana isn't well researched, says Dr. David Reuben, Archstone professor of medicine and geriatrics at UCLA's David Geffen School of Medicine.
+Despite such enthusiasm, marijuana isn't well-researched, says Dr. David Reuben, Archstone professor of medicine and geriatrics at UCLA's David Geffen School of Medicine.

 While cannabis is legal both medically and recreationally in California, it remains a schedule 1 substance – meaning it's illegal under federal law.
 And that makes it harder to study.

-The limited research that exists suggests that marijuana may be helpful in treating pain and nausea according to a research overview published last year by the National Academies of Science, Engineering, and Medicine.
+The limited research that exists suggests that marijuana may be helpful in treating pain and nausea, according to a research overview published last year by the National Academies of Science, Engineering, and Medicine.
 Less conclusive research points to it helping with sleep problems and anxiety.

 Reuben says he sees a growing number of patients interested in using it for things like anxiety, chronic pain and depression.